JakubSvarc/iot-server/README.md

-# iot-server
+# ZIOT-S

 ## Description

-My graduation work - simple server for Internet of Things, combining MQTT with HTTP.
+Simple server for Internet of Things, combining MQTT with HTTP.

 ## Installation